Birds must come first – that’s the feeling you come away with when you are in the Sattal region of Uttarakhand.

 - Do not use playback or bird calls – we are not here to fool them.

-- Do not feed the birds and animals – they can take care of their food requirements, let’s not make them dependent on us and upset the balance of nature.
+- Please do not feed the birds and animals – they can take care of their food requirements,.
+Let’s not make them dependent on us and upset the balance of nature.

-- Please do not use spotlight to take pictures of birds and animals in the dark – it’s not a part of their natural habitat.
+- Do not use spotlight to take pictures of birds and animals in the dark – it’s not a part of their natural habitat.

 - Do not wear bright coloured clothes in the forest area – these colours may give them unwanted signals and alarm them.